cyberwarriorx/yssloader/README.txt

 Introduction
 ------------
-This plugin was designed with Yabause debugging and saturn game hacking in mind.
+This plugin was designed with Yabause debugging and Saturn game hacking in mind.
 If that describes you, you've come to the right utility.

 The basic function is to load a Yabause Save State file(*.yss) and depending on which cpu is selected, load up the appropriate code and settings.
 By default It loads up LWRAM/HWRAM for SH2.
-68000 is also in the works.
-SCU DSP may be planned in the future.
+68000 is also supported.
+SCU DSP may be coming in the future.

 Dependencies
 ------------